BSc (Hons) Sport, Exercise and Health Science

 - Healthcare professionals (some require a conversion masters)

 - Health education

 - Sports rehabilitation

 - Health promotion

 Sounds like this could be the course for you?
-Book onto an Open Day and experience our campus for yourself, or request a prospectus.
+Attend an open day and experience our campus for yourself, or request a prospectus.
 Be at the forefront of shaping the future of healthcare.